NeoCat/ESP32-P3RGB64x32MatrixPanel/README.md

 The panel must be powered by 5V AC adapter with enough current capacity.
 (Current varies due to how many LED are turned on at the same time.
- To drive all the LED, you need 5V4A adapter.)
+ To drive all the LEDs, you need 5V4A adapter.)

 # Usage